Axway/docker-cft/compose/README.md

 - Docker version 17.11 or higher
 - Docker Compose version 1.17.0 or higher

-## How to use the Transfer CFT docker-compose YAML files
+## How to use the Transfer CFT compose YAML files

-The file [`docker-compose.yml`](./docker-compose.yml) describes and allows you to manage the Transfer CFT service.
+The file [`compose.yml`](./compose.yml) describes and allows you to manage the Transfer CFT service.
-The file [`docker-compose-multinode.yml`](./docker-compose-multinode.yml) describes the Transfer CFT service in a multinode environment, and allows the management of a scalable Transfer CFT service.
+The file [`compose-multinode.yml`](./compose-multinode.yml) describes the Transfer CFT service in a multinode environment, and allows the management of a scalable Transfer CFT service.

 You can build your own Transfer CFT image using [`docker/Dockerfile`](../docker/Dockerfile) or use the official Axway Transfer CFT Docker image.

-### docker-compose parameters
+### compose parameters

-The following parameters can be set in docker-compose YAML files.
+The following parameters can be set in compose YAML files.
 Use these parameters to customize the Transfer CFT image and service.
 All values are transmitted to Transfer CFT using environment variables.

 In this README, Central Governance can represent either Central Governance or Flow Manager.